But not long ago, when looking at business listings in Google for tree trimming services, I found something surprising.

 Website Care Packages

 If you need help with monitoring and securing your site, we offer that as part of our website maintenance packages.
 For a monthly fee, we keep your website software updated, install and manage security software, and work with you to keep your website more secure.
 We also monitor your Google listings and just generally keep an eye on things.
-Contact us for more information and a more complete list of what’s included.
+Contact us for more information.

 What Should I Do If My Site Has Been Hacked